ksob/winci-server/README.md

  Note: by default it opens at http://localhost:3010, to adjust you will need to modify restart_jenkins.rake

 To create jobs on the Jenkins server use winci gem.
- Note: winci can be used from developement machine to control Jenkins server remotely.
+ Note: winci can be used from development machine to control Jenkins server remotely.

 To terminate Jenkins server: